 “Looking at the data from the Temple site and comparing it with readings from New York and other sites along the network can rule out local interference such as a large truck or train.
 The condensed, older crustal rock of the East Coast transmits energy better than the more fractured rock on the west coast; the waves travel a little further,” he said.
 “Using that information you can then begin to determine where the earthquake occurred.
 For example, the U.S. Geological Survey website — earthquake.usgs.gov — tracks earthquakes from all over the world of magnitude 2.5 or greater.”

-The Temple seismometer often picks up small earthquakes in the region that likely pass by without notice, but since its installation, it has also recorded substantial seismic events, including the 2011 9.0 earthquake that caused a devastating tsunami to strike Japan, the 5.8 Virginia earthquake that rocked the Philadelphia region that same year and more recently the ongoing major seismic activity that has struck Italy in 2016 and 2017.
+The Temple seismometer often picks up small earthquakes in the region that likely pass by without notice, but since its installation, it has also recorded substantial seismic events, including the 2011 9.0 earthquake that caused a devastating tsunami to strike Japan, the 5.8 Virginia earthquake that rocked the Philadelphia region that same year and major seismic activity that struck Italy in 2016 and 2017.

 Data from the seismometer is automatically transmitted to a computer in the Amber Campus Technology Center, and seismograms are posted in real-time on the Lamont-Doherty seismic website —www.ldeo.columbia.edu/LCSN/index.html.
 Under the “View seismograms live” section, select site “TUPA” and frequency band “long period” prior to pressing “submit.”